 How is the full version planned to differ from the Early Access version?

-“The planned full version is expected to expand beyond the initial teaching-focused build with more scenarios, clearer progression, stronger debrief and after-action tools, broader carrier-operation situations, refined enemy counterplay, and additional polish for settings, localization, performance, and accessibility.
+“The planned 1.0 version is intended to add more scenarios, clearer long-form progression, stronger after-action tools, broader carrier-operation situations, refined enemy counterplay, and further work on settings, localization, performance, accessibility, and onboarding.

 What is the current state of the Early Access version?